 7. “Caroline Waits” by Billy Kiesel

-Sometimes people have to move forward and be apart from the people closest to their hearts.
+Sometimes, people have to move forward and be apart from the people closest to their hearts.
 The heavy feeling is explored in this mellow and emotional song.
 The balance between the vocals and soft guitar add to the mood of the song.
 It feels like a narrative and you cannot help but cheer for the protagonists and hope they have a happy ending.

 8. “Caroline” by Concrete Blonde

 This 90s rock gem by Concrete Blonde is very sultry.
 The music is arranged in a way that it transports you into another world that you never knew existed.
 There is something hypnotic avout it.
 The guitars, chimes, and breezy background vocals all come together to make this rhythm one of the best this group has to offer.
-Hit play and get ready to be mesemerized!

 9. “My Cabin In Caroline” by Flatt & Scruggs